Use the new Bootstrap Blocks library and a simple three step process to easily create uniquely designed websites.

 You can freely use the blocks for any purpose, including selling themes created with them in marketplaces.

-The only limitation is that you are not allowed to redistribute and resell the blocks collection as a library, or to integrate into the blocks library into a website builder.
+The only limitation is that you are not allowed to redistribute and resell the blocks collection as a library, or to integrate the blocks library into a website builder.

 How about Tailwind CSS?